-Where to Stay
+Where to Stay in CDMX

 Honestly, we Ubered everywhere!
 I’m usually all about public transportation but since we only had 3 days in Mexico City we wanted to make the most of it.
 Not to mention Ubers are incredibly cheap.
 Our average ride was between $2-3 USD, with the most expensive ride being the 30 mins to the airport for $7 USD.

-Where to Eat
+Where to Eat in Mexico City

-Three Days In Mexico City Guide
+3 Days in Mexico City Itinerary

-When you’ve had your fill of the Coyocan area, hop in a cab back up north to Roma Norte.
+When you’re done exploring the Coyocan area, hop in a cab back up north to Roma Norte.
 Here you will find endless adorable cafes, shops, and of course, churros!
-Churreria el Moro has the BEST churros ever and their shops can be found all over the city.
+No 3 days in Mexico City are complete without a serving of churros, or better yet, a serving of churros each day.
+Churreria el Moro has the best churros ever, and their shops can be found all over the city.
 In Roma Norte they even have one right inside the Mercado Roma.

-Contramar is easily one of the best places that we ate during our three days in Mexico City!
-Make sure to order the crab tostadas and DEFINITELY make a reservation ahead of time.
+Contramar is easily the best place that we ate during our 3 days in Mexico City!
+Make sure to order the crab tostadas and definitely make a reservation ahead of time.

 I recommend La Guera Tortas de Chilaquiles stand if you’re looking to be blown away with one of the best chicken breakfast sandwiches of your life!
-I honestly could have eaten from this stand all three days in Mexico City, but I forced myself to try other things too of course.
+I honestly could have eaten from this stand all 3 days in Mexico City, but I forced myself to try other things too of course.
 Make sure to bring cash and arrive early.

 There are plenty of food stall options in the park for you to grab a bite to eat before heading to the next museum: Museo Nacional de Antropologia.
 Unfortunately we ran out of time before making it here but if you have the time it is supposed to be incredible!